zerkz/mcp/README.md

 }
 ```

-For these clients, refer to their documentation for adding MCP servers and follow the same pattern as the preceding examples:
+For these clients, refer to their documentation for adding MCP servers and follow the same pattern as in the preceding VS Code and Cursor JSON snippets:

 - [Claude Desktop](https://claude.ai/download)
 - [Zed](https://github.com/zed-industries/zed)